Daniel J. Frey

 Somebody is committing these crimes against humanity.

-The lifting of the veil that had previously covered the American way of life is only the most recent curtain-raising by history.
+The lifting of the veil that had previously covered the American way of life is only the most recent curtain-raising in history.

 This underbelly of our society has been there since before the Pilgrims landed.